-Subject to Board approval, the NCUA expects to use approximately \$3.7 million of unspent 2020 travel funds to pay the balance of a loan taken from the Share Insurance Fund for construction of the NCUA's Central Office building.
-This reduces the Rent, Communications, and Utilities budget by approximately \$1.3 million per year from 2021 through 2023.
+The NCUA used approximately \$3.7 million of unspent 2020 travel funds to pay the balance of a loan taken from the Share Insurance Fund for construction of the NCUA's Central Office building.
+This reduces the Rent, Communications, and Utilities budget by approximately \$1.3 million per year through 2023.

-Telecommunication charges include leased data lines, domestic and international voice (including mobile), and other network charges.
-Telecommunication costs also include the circuits and any associated usage fees for providing voice or data telecommunications service between data centers, office locations, the internet and any customer, supplier or partner.
+The telecommunication charges include leased lines, domestic and international voice (including mobile), and other network charges.
+Telecommunication costs include the circuits and any associated usage fees for providing voice or data telecommunications service between data centers, office locations, the internet and any customer, supplier or partner.

-The 2021 budget includes funding to support the NCUA's bandwidth at the NCUA disaster recovery sites, procurement of additional circuits and express routes for Microsoft365 implementation, and transition to the GSA-managed Enterprise Infrastructure Solutions (EIS).
+The 2021 budget includes costs to support the NCUA's bandwidth at the NCUA disaster recovery sites, procurement of additional circuits and express routes for Microsoft365 implementation, and transition to the GSA-managed Enterprise Infrastructure Solutions (EIS).
 EIS is the federal government's contract for enterprise telecommunications and networking solutions.
 By transitioning to EIS, the NCUA will benefit from the comprehensive solution EIS provides to address all aspects of federal agency IT telecommunications, and infrastructure requirements.